Xudong-Huang/generator-rs/README.md

 ##  based on this basic library
-- we can easily port python libary based on generator into rust. the libaray has more powerfull tools than python that can make the generator more fast, safe and multi thread support.
+- we can easily port python library based on generator into rust
-- schedule framework running with multi-thread.
+- coroutine framework running on multi thread
-- basic library for Asynchronous I/O

 ## Notices

-* This crate supports platforms in
+* This crate supports below platforms, welcome to contribute with other arch and platforms

     - x86_64 linux
     - x86_64 windows